 Your heating and cooling equipment in DE, PA, and MD is one of the most important investments and pieces of equipment in your home.
 We have brutally cold winters and scorching hot summers.
-So it’s financially wise to keep good records of the overall performance of your heating equipment.
-This will help you be aware of when to repair or replace your boiler, furnace, or heat pump before safety issues arise or repair costs are more than buying a new unit.
+So, it’s financially wise to keep good records of the overall performance of your heating equipment.
+This will help you know when to repair or replace your boiler, furnace, or heat pump before safety issues arise, or repair costs are more than buying a new unit.
 So, when should I replace my heating system?
 Let our heating expert explain.

 Concerned you may need a new furnace?
 How to know when it is time.

 Be sure to sign up for our annual heating maintenance plan to extend the life of your oil or natural gas furnace.

 We get asked in emails, on the phone, and in-home repair service calls, “Is it time to replace my furnace?”
 Customers fear the financial costs associated with replacing a furnace.
 We understand their concern, but there comes a time when the pain of repair costs and skyrocketing heating bills is greater than purchasing a brand-new energy-efficient furnace.
 So when is the best time to repair, and when is the best time to replace?

 Pay attention to this oil or natural gas furnace in warning signs before you experience a no-heat emergency on a cold night.
 This is the worst time to call a DE, PA, or MD heating tech to assess your failing or faulty heating system.
 It’s better to be prepared.
 Here are some “warning signs” to consider replacing your aging and faulty furnace.